maralihart/arduino-sentiment-analysis/README.md

 I learned more about how to put a breadboard together to create a working circuit!
 I also had the chance to learn more about sentiment analysis and how to analyze the numbers outputted.

 ## What's next for Sentiment Analysis with Arduino Lights
 In the future, I want to get more hardware so I can connect my Arduino with APIs and make the transition more seamless.
 I'd also love to design a clean box for the Arduino to sit in so users can put it either next to or on their laptop for easy reference.
-Then the web app could connect with Arduino hardware.
+Then the web app (registered at whatdotheymean.online) could connect with Arduino hardware.